deadmanspell/ML-Classification/README.md

 6. Developing the Models
 7. Model Plotting Using Confusion Matrix
 ## Requirements
-Add the requirements to your library `pip install -r requirements.txt`, every required libraries is already on the current version.
+Add the requirements to your library `pip install -r requirements.txt`, every required library is already on the current version.